epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **Memory File**: A file containing the initial contents of a Block RAM instance used in an FPGA design.

+- **Memory Mapped IO**: Memory-mapped I/O uses the same address space to address both main memory and I/O devices.
+The memory and registers of the I/O devices are mapped to (associated with) address values.
+So a memory address may refer to either a portion of physical RAM or instead to the memory and registers of the I/O device.

 - **MIG**: Memory Interface Generator, a parameterizable Xilinx IP module used to generate a Memory Controller.

 - **MEMC**: Memory Controller.